LLM Commit Messages

 Prompt templates

 Worktrunk uses minijinja templates (Jinja2-like syntax) to build prompts.
-There are sensible defaults, but templates are fully customizable.

 Custom templates